MARN-5895/Website/lectures/02_jupyterlab/README.md

 ```
 It looks like Dave Woodcock did all the work!

-Breaking down the loop above, the `*.pdb` matched all filenames that end with the extension `.pdb` and creates a list of filenames.
+Breaking down the loop above, the `*.pdb` matches all filenames that end with the extension `.pdb` and creates a list of filenames.
 At each iteration, the variable `molecule` takes one member of the filename list.
 The command `head -n 2` takes the first two lines of `molecule` and prints them to the screen.

 We can put those commands into a script.
 For example, we can open `nano` and type